Best and cheapest health insurance plans in Ohio

 You'll likely have to pay more before your benefits kick in than you would with a Gold plan.
 That's because Silver plans usually have higher health insurance deductibles.
 But if you have typical medical care needs, the lower monthly rate can offset the higher deductible.

-Bronze and Catastrophic plans: Best if you're young and healthy
+Bronze plans: Best if you're young and generally healthy

-Bronze plans cost $432 per month and Catastrophic plans cost $313 per month, on average, in Ohio.
+Bronze plans cost $502 per month, on average, in Ohio.

-Bronze and Catastrophic plans have the cheapest quotes but the highest deductibles, coinsurance and copays.
+Bronze plans have the cheapest average rates in Ohio, but they also have the highest deductibles, coinsurance and copays.
 That means you have to pay more when you get medical care.

 These plans are good if you only see the doctor once in a while and have savings for an emergency.
 If something serious happens, like surgery or a hospital stay, you'll have to pay several thousand dollars for your medical care, before insurance starts paying for your medical care.